USCGC Ossipee: Summary of wartime service

 While the cutter was within the war zone, she was associated with thirty-two convoys and convoyed 596 vessels.
 In 23 of these, she served as the ocean escort.
 She also made three special cruises.
 Ossipee or other ships of her convoys observed submarines or evidence of their presence eight times, and the convoys were actually attacked seven times, with the loss of four merchant ships sunk.
 Ossipee, herself, was attacked once, barely escaping destruction as the torpedo missed her by 15–20 ft.

 Post-World War I service

 Post-war Ossipee returned to New England waters and participated in the International Ice Patrol and the Rum Patrol.

-On 17 November 1924 Ossipee rescued the crew of barge Canesto that was sinking in the Atlantic Ocean between New York City and Rockland, Maine when the tug Kingfisher's steering failed in a gale.
-In 1936, she was transferred to the Great Lakes and homeported at Cleveland, Ohio.
+On 17 November 1924 Ossipee rescued the crew of barge Canesto that was sinking in the Atlantic Ocean between New York City and Rockland, Maine, when the tug Kingfisher's steering failed in a gale.

+On 27 December 1925, Ossipee was among the vessels responding to a fire aboard the Edward J. Lawrence moored in Portland Harbor, at the time the last remaining six-masted schooner afloat.
+Efforts to extinguish the blaze were unsuccessful as thousands of people looked on, with the Edward J. Lawrence ultimately maneuvered aground in shallow waters nearby and allowed to burn and sink.

+In 1936, Ossipee was transferred to the Great Lakes and homeported at Cleveland, Ohio.